Subcortical laminar heterotopia

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 • Anterior pituitary aplasia or dysplasia is associated with endocrinopathies and often with malformations of the eyes, brain, or somatic anomalies; multiple genes are implicated, particularly LHX4, OTX2, and HESX1.

 • Ectopic neurohypophysis and posterior pituitary dysplasia is mainly associated with anterior pituitary endocrine defects because of early neural induction of the Rathke pouch; the HESX1 gene is mostly implicated.

-• Pituitary aplasia and dysplasias may occur as isolated anomalies or as part of a major brain malformation, most frequently with septo-optic dysplasia, holoprosencephaly, and Joubert syndrome.
+• Pituitary aplasia and dysplasias may occur as isolated anomalies or as part of major brain malformations, most frequently with septo-optic dysplasia, holoprosencephaly, and Joubert syndrome.
 Duplications of the pituitary also can occur.

 • Clinical manifestations largely are related to the endocrinopathies but also may involve intellectual deficits and visual problems.